juanluisbaptiste/docker-monero-wallet/README.md

-# Unofficial Monero wallet and daemon for docker
+# Unofficial Monero wallet GUI and daemon for docker

-Unofficial [monero](http://www.getmonero.org/) wallet and daemon docker images.
+Unofficial [monero](http://www.getmonero.org/) wallet GUI and daemon docker images.
 This repository contains the *Dockerfiles* and all other files needed to build and run these containers.
 Having the wallet available as docker container has some advantages like:

 * Run the daemon on a server that is always on and connected to the Internet like a Synology NAS, and avoid the long blockchain sync waits each time the monerod daemon is started in your laptop.